 - When you install the Cloud Pak for Data control plane control plane, the installation points to the default Red Hat OpenShift DNS service name.
-If your OpenShift cluster is configured to use a custom name for the DNS service, a project administrator or cluster administrator must update the DNS service name to prevent performance problems.
+If your OpenShift cluster is configured to use a custom name for the DNS service, a cluster administrator or instance administrator must update the DNS service name to prevent performance problems.

 Multitenancy and network security

-To make effective use of infrastructure and reduce operational expenses, you can run Cloud Pak for Data in multi-tenant mode on a single OpenShift cluster, while still maintaining security, compliance, and independent operability.
+To make effective use of infrastructure and reduce operational expenses, you can run Cloud Pak for Data in multi-tenant mode on a single Red Hat OpenShift Container Platform cluster, while still maintaining security, compliance, and independent operability.

 Cloud Pak for Data is assessed for various Privacy and Compliance regulations.
 Cloud Pak for Data provides features that can be used by its customers in preparation for various privacy and compliance assessments.
 These features are not an exhaustive list.
 It is difficult to assemble such an exhaustive list of features, since customers can choose and configure the features in many ways.
 Furthermore, Cloud Pak for Data can be used in various ways as a stand-alone product or with third-party applications and systems.